 - 1 Window Open/Close - 2 Power Door Locks

-If you press the power door lock switch while the sliding door is open, the sliding door will lock.
+operate.
+A chime will sound if the Key Fob is in the If you press the power door lock switch while the sliding door is open, the sliding door will lock.

 Automatic Door Locks - If Equipped